zsparal/api-documentation/source/orders/handling-discounts.rst

 If Mollie does not handle your :doc:`gift cards</guides/gift-cards>` for you, you can add an additional line of the type ``giftcard`` instead if your customer wants to apply a gift card.
 The line must then have a negative amount.

-An example where a shopper exchanges a €10.00 gift card:
+Here's an example where a shopper exchanges a €10.00 gift card:

 .. code-block:: json
    :linenos: